veersubhash25/studentplanner/README.md

 4. Fall 2019

 ## User Interface
-This application has a basic user interface with options to drag and drop with available slots as per user requirement by rahul.
+This application has a basic user interface with options to drag and drop with available slots as per user requirement by rahul and teja .